SERAPHINA'S POV

 I paused, frowning at Kieran.
 "What?"

 "I'm the one who asked for a divorce."
-He dropped the papers on the desk.
-"Yet here you are with moving plans and legal documents before the ink's even dry.
+He dropped the papers on the desk with a scoff."Yet here you are with moving plans and legal documents before the ink's even dry.
 Were you counting down the days?"

 The finality in his voice extinguished my hope of one last family meal.
 Of course, the great Alpha Kieran wouldn't deign to break bread with his soon-to-be ex-wife.